Quehanna Wild Area: Piper complex and boot camp

 Aerial view of the industrial complex during the Curtiss-Wright era; the Quehanna Highway runs north-south.

 The industrial complex covers about 100 acre on both sides of Quehanna Highway at the southeast edge of the Quehanna Wild Area.
 Although the industrial complex lies within the historic 16-sided polygon, it is no longer part of the wild area.
 After Curtiss-Wright's lease ended and it donated six of the eight buildings in the complex to the state in 1963, Pennsylvania formed the Commonwealth Industrial Research Corporation to administer and lease the Quehanna facilities, which it did until 1967.
 Over the years a series of tenants have occupied parts of the industrial complex.
 One company manufactured logging trailers there from 1967 to 1971, and another processed frozen meat from 1968 to 1970.
 In 1968 Piper Aircraft established a plant to make metal and plastic parts for airplanes.
 The complex was renamed from Quehanna to Piper, a name it retains.
 Piper employed up to 1,000 people, but moved its operations from Pennsylvania to Florida in 1984.

 The Young Adult Conservation Corps was also based at Piper from 1977 to 1982.
 This federally funded program employed up to 45 young people for local conservation projects in the state parks and forests and on state game lands.
 In addition, Sylvania Electric Products used two buildings in the industrial complex as warehouses for light bulbs until 1993.
 In 1992, the Pennsylvania Department of Transportation began a heavy equipment training school at Piper, which is still in operation.

 In 1992 the Pennsylvania Department of Corrections opened the Quehanna Motivational Boot Camp at Piper as the state's "first military-style motivational boot camp".
 The minimum security program for non-violent, first-time offenders has accepted both male and female inmates from the start.
 Originally designed to house 200, the Department of Corrections expanded the facility in the late 1990s to a capacity of 500 on about 50 acre.
 The inmates spend six months in a military-style program that offers opportunities for education and builds positive life skills; they also are offered drug and alcohol therapy.
 Those who successfully complete the boot camp program, which is considered an alternative to prison, are released on parole.
 The boot camp began to receive men and women from the "general population of state prison inmates" in 2005 and 2006, respectively.
 At the end of June 2009, the facility had 494 inmates, 61 percent of whom were in the boot camp program, and cost just over $17 million a year to operate.
+In January 2026 it was announced the facility will close by March 1, 2026.
+Future plans for the property are indeterminate.